 - 1.6 Policy 4 seeks better access to the countryside, biodiversity gain, more tree canopy coverage and inclusion of elements to enhance wildlife habitats, with Policy 5 providing protection for our open green space.
 Policy 6 is looking to address the issue of ongoing management and maintenance of open space - 1.7 Policies 7 and 8 identify a number of elements to facilitate the building of better homes for people to live in.
 Whilst Policy 9 seeks to improve the setting, access and integration of development while preserving trees and hedgerows.
-Policy 10 looks to prevent issues with roads and car parking. - 1.8 Support for employment opportunities is given within Policy 11, with Policy 12 focused on the retention of commercial premises. - 1.9 A six-week consultation on the Pre-Submission Version of the SNP will give residents and stakeholders the opportunity - to express their views on the draft Plan to ensure we have correctly interpreted their thoughts and help shape the final version of the Plan.
-The Pre-Submission consultation closes on Friday 5th July 2019. - 1.10 The children at the Spixworth Infant School have already shared, through pictures and words, what they love about Spixworth and their requirements of the future of Spixworth such as, more parks and playing fields, McDonalds, more trees, police station, swimming pool, football pitches, zoo, more shops, car wash, etc...
+Policy 10 looks to prevent issues with roads and car parking. - 1.8 Support for employment opportunities is given within Policy 11, with Policy 12 focused on the retention of commercial premises. - 1.9 A six-week consultation on the Pre-Submission Version of the SNP (Regulation 14) closed on Friday 5th July 2019 and - gave residents and stakeholders the opportunity to express their views on the draft Plan. - 1.10 In April 2020 the SNP successfully passed its independent examination undertaken by Peter Biggers. - 1.11 The children at the Spixworth Infant School have already shared, through pictures and words, what they love about Spixworth and their requirements of the future of Spixworth such as, more parks and playing fields, McDonalds, more trees, police station, swimming pool, football pitches, zoo, more shops, car wash, etc...